danielwnn/Labs/Automation/README.md

 * Make sure the Windows VM, which is provisioned in another lab, has IIS installed if not present
 * Make sure any configuration drift will be auto-corrected
-* Shutdown VMs during off-hours
+* Shutdown VMs automatically during off-hours

 Useful References: